Abdullah-Mehdi/07-nasa-space-explorer/README.md

 ## 🤝 Contributing

 Feel free to fork this project and make it your own!
-Ideas for enhancements I have:
+Ideas for enhancements:

 - **Add favorites system** for bookmarking favorite images
 - **Implement search functionality** by keywords or topics
-- **Create image download feature** for saving high-res versions
-- **Add sharing capabilities** for social media
 - **Include more NASA APIs** (Mars rover photos, ISS location, etc.)
-- **Add dark/light theme toggle**
+- **Add image filters and effects** for enhanced viewing
 - **Implement infinite scroll** for continuous browsing
+- **Create offline caching** for previously viewed images
+- **Add image comparison tools** for side-by-side viewing

 ## 📄 License